exogen/react-overflow-indicator/README.md

 Wrapper for content to render inside the scrollable viewport.
 This element will grow to whatever size it needs to hold its content, and will cause the parent viewport element to overflow.
-It must be rendered inside a `<Overflow>` ancestor.
+It must be rendered inside an `<Overflow>` ancestor.

 #### Props